stevekelly27/guitar_garage/README.md

 - Enter a unique and meaningful app name.
 - Next select your region.
 - Click on the Create App button.
-#### Attach the Postgres database:
+#### Confifure Elephant SQL Postgres database in Heroku:
-- In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.
-- Copy the DATABASE_URL located in Config Vars in the Settings Tab.
+- Copy the postgres URL from ElephantSQL and paste it in Cinfig vars in settings in heroku
 #### Prepare the environment and settings.py file:
 - In your GitPod workspace, create an env.py file in the main directory.
 - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.